 Security Sold at a Gain Without Prior OTTI – An entity shall bifurcate the gain into AVR and IMR portions depending on interest and non-interest factors in accordance with the analysis performed as of the date of sale.

-In addition, all gains (losses), net of capital gains tax, on mortgage loans where:
+In addition, all gains (losses), net of capital gains tax, on mortgage loans where the realized gains (losses) more predominantly reflect non-interest-related changes.
+By default, mortgage loans that meet any of the following criteria shall be considered to reflect non-interest-related changes and realized gains (losses) from mortgage loans with these characteristics shall be reported in the AVR:

+Any mortgage loan sold/disposed with an established valuation allowance under SSAP No. 37, or

 Interest is more than 90 days past due, or

 The loan is in the process of foreclosure, or